IT

 Q1.
 Do I need special skills to write ChatGPT prompts?

-A. Specificity matters more than skill.
-Once you master the 3-step structure — role + context + output format — anyone can put it to use immediately.
+A. Specificity matters more than technical skill.
+Once you learn the three-step structure of role + context + output format, anyone can use it right away.

 A. Not necessarily.
-What matters is delivering the necessary information clearly.
-Unnecessary details can actually dilute your results.
+What matters is communicating the necessary information clearly.
+Unnecessary information can actually dilute the result.

 Q3.
 What should I do when ChatGPT gives incorrect information?

 Q4.
-Should I write prompts in Korean or English?
+Is it better to write prompts in Korean or English?

-A. If you need Korean output, writing prompts in Korean is more convenient.
-However, for technical or specialized topics, English prompts may yield better results thanks to the richer training data available in English.
+A. If you need Korean output, it is convenient to write the prompt in Korean.
+However, for technical or specialized topics, English prompts may produce better results because of the larger volume of training data.

 Q5.
-What's the difference between the free and paid versions of ChatGPT?
+What is the difference between the free and paid versions of ChatGPT?

 A. The free version (GPT-3.5/GPT-4o mini) is sufficient for basic tasks.
 The paid version (ChatGPT Plus, $20/month) supports longer document processing, image generation, and plugins.

 Q6.
-Is it safe to enter company confidential information into ChatGPT?
+Is it okay to enter company confidential information into ChatGPT?

-A. Never enter confidential or personal information.
-It may be used as training data.
-Anonymize sensitive content or use an in-house AI system instead.
+A. Never enter company confidential information or personal data.
+It may be used as ChatGPT training data.
+Anonymize sensitive content or use an internal company-only AI system.

 🔧 Related Free Tools